 Both the windows and heating system have replacements that occur at the end of the study period, making their residual values zero.
 Linear depreciation is assumed for all other EEMs.
-No lifetime is provided in Giuseppe et al. (2017) for the insulation, so we will assume a 60-year lifetime.
+No lifetime is provided in Giuseppe, Massi and D'Orazio (81) for the insulation, so we will assume a 60-year lifetime.
 As such the residual value is calculated as in Equation 8 - 9.